joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 Your answer to the question, "what do you want to achieve by specializing your business?" defines your end point.
 With a starting and end point defined, we have what it takes to draw a line, and the line between your starting and end point defines what you'll need to do to successfully specialize your business.
 Add to this personal factors like risk tolerance, and you have all the information you need to decide how to specialize your business.

-## A Process For Deciding
+# A Process For Deciding

 Here's a reliable, 7-step process for deciding how to specialize.

 In previous chapters, I've recommended that you just absorb concepts but avoid taking action.
 In this chapter, do one of two things:

 1. If you just want to understand this process, then simply read it through.
 2. But if you're ready to decide how to specialize, then actually do the work described in each step of this process.
-Give it the time required (more than just an hour or two), but don't lose momentum.
+Give it the time required (it'll take more than just an hour or two), but don't get bogged down and lose momentum.

 This process is based on you conducting an inventory of previous experience, along with some clerical stuff.
 Use whatever tool you like for that inventory, but do consider using something tabular like a spreadsheet.
 A spreadsheet is delightfully low-tech while giving you all the power you need to sort and filter the results of your work.
 This makes it easier to spot patterns.

-### 1) Inventory
+## 1) Inventory

-#### Vertical Inventory

-Inventory everything you've ever done for clients, employers, and any substantial side-projects.
+**Vertical Inventory**: Inventory everything you've ever done for clients, employers, and any substantial side-projects.

 For each thing in your inventory, include: